kolok/api-doc/README.md

 # To do

-. add a footer, the middle windows should be crawlable . add a bigger header
 . add a default page
-. add config file management
 . manage application as a docker
 . apply flux architecture
 . manage authentication